coffee2code/linkify-text/readme.txt

 == Changelog ==

 = () =
+* New: Add setting to set if links should open in a new window/tab
+* New: Add filter 'c2c_linkify_text_link_attrs' for adding attributes to links
 * Fix: Improve handling of removing links within links
-* New: Add filter 'c2c_linkify_text_link_attrs' for adding attributes to links
 * Change: Update plugin framework to 048
     * 048:
     * When resetting options, delete the option rather than setting it with default values